Anish-shakya/60-Days-of-SQL/README.md

 #### Aggregation and Summarizing Data
 - For decision making, it is usually not important to look at individual records, but rather to examine summaries of certain groups

-- SUM, COUNT, MIN,MAX and COUNT aggregate functions  can be used to summarize the available data to draw some insights..
+- SUM, COUNT, MIN,MAX and COUNT aggregate functions  can be used to summarize the available data to draw some insights.